foreachthing/makeMoney/README.md

 Serial Number Settings:
   -sns int              Define seed for randomness of serial numbers.
 Default:
-                        a random (right now: 536315417 - will be different next time) number will be used.
+                        a random (right now: 1104122974 - will be different next time) number will be used.
   -sn START END         Start and end value of serial number.
 Minimum = 0,
                         Maximum = 2'147'483'647, default: (1, 2147483647).
   -snoff X Y            X Y offset, in mm and starting from the center, of
                         serial number label (default: ('-44', '-0.2') mm) -fsize float          Font size in mm.
 Default: 3.2 mm -font FONTNAME        Font for serial number label.
+Using the "Emerald" package.
 Type "-font ?" for a list of options.
+                        Warning: Font names are case sensitive!
 Default: standard

 Number of Pages of bills of each value:
   Maximum of 500 pages per bill.
 Recommended values: 20, 4, 8, 4, 4, 16 and